 Louise te Poele: Into the Pleasure Dome

-Mirrored plates, abstract horse figures, flapping robes, a colourful sea of flowers; with photographic and three-dimensional works, multidisciplinary artist Louise te Poele creates an all-encompassing experience for visitors.
-In her latest solo exhibition Into the Pleasure Dome, te Poele questions the role of man in relation to nature.
+Mirrored plates, abstract horse figures, flapping robes, a colorful sea of flowers; through photographic and three-dimensional works, multidisciplinary artist Louise te Poele creates a total experience for visitors.
+In her latest solo exhibition Into the Pleasure Dome, te Poele questions the role of humans in relation to nature.

-‘Reality is an unsolvable puzzle at times.
-Of course, I sometimes wonder: to what extent does the world bend until it snaps or is its elasticity greater than we might think?
-And do we sometimes simply have to get used to all new manifestations’, says te Poele.
-Averse to modern cynicism and with her own train of thought as the most important primal source, Into the Pleasure Dome by te Poele offers a surrealistic sense of wonder in turbulent times.
+”Reality is sometimes an unsolvable puzzle.
+Of course, I also sometimes wonder, to what extent does the world bend with me until it snaps, or is that elasticity greater than we might think?
+And do we sometimes have to get used to all the new manifestations?” said te Poele.
+Averse to modern cynicism and using her thoughts as her main primal source, te Poele’s Into the Pleasure Dome offers a surreal wonder in turbulent times.

 Using photographic works and installations, te Poele has transformed three exhibition spaces into living works of art.
-With an ‘Infinty Room’, a ‘Flower Abundance Room’ and a ‘Recovery Room’, te Poele questions the dividing line between inside and outside, between restriction and freedom, between animal and nature.
-Visitors are challenged to step into the works of art and literally crawl into her creations.
-Be welcome, but realise that every step in this Pleasure Dome resonates and influences the works.
-Do I see a tail moving?
+With an “Infinty Room,” a “Flower Abundance Room” and a “Recovery Room,” te Poele questions the dividing line between inside and outside, between restriction and freedom, between animal and nature.
+Visitors are challenged to get in the middle of the artworks and literally crawl into her creations.
+Be welcome, but realize that every step in this Pleasure Dome resonates and affects the works. ”Is there a tail moving there?”

-On the occasion of Mondrian’s 150th birthday, Villa Mondriaan is exhibiting contemporary local talent.
-Like Mondriaan, te Poele and designer Joris Laarman originate from the Achterhoek and exhibit their work all over the world.
+In celebration of Mondrian’s 150th birthday, Villa Mondrian is exhibiting homegrown contemporary talent.
+Like Mondrian, te Poele and designer Joris Laarman hail from the Achterhoek region and exhibit their work all over the world.